thorstenMueller/Thorsten-Voice/README.md

 * The LJSpeech-1.1 structure (metadata.csv and associated WAV files) for processing with mimic2 (based on Tacotron)
 >> Due github size restrictions the compressed wav-files can be downloaded from google drive ([Download-Link](https://drive.google.com/open?id=1NTi-4r3EWl5dw0k2o4Xh92G0OHvhoxAJ)

-# Current status
-Record 3,000 of 20,000 sentences with a spoken length of 5 hours, 10 minutes and a speech speed of approximately 12-13 characters per second.

 # Miscellaneous
 Please do not use it for evil!